khromenokroman/create-rules-via-netconf/readme.md

 It is equipped with the functionality to delete all firewall nodes, to create random subnets with groups and to create ACL entries with an accepting action which are added to access policy.
-Moreover, it can create a security policy with prepopulated 'Trex' rules.
+Moreover, it can create a security policy with prepopulated 'User' rules.

 ### Getting started